Learn More

 Then tried for the band,

-And now plays in Holcomb’s arena.
+And now plays in Covina’s arena.

 "A Man In The Sun" by Bill Lang